 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute contains a signed integer indicating the maximum level of the collocated interference power in units of dBm over all receive chains averaged over a 4 s period during an interference period and across interference bandwidth.
+This attribute contains a signed integer indicating the maximum level of the collocated interference power in units of dBm over all receive chains averaged over a 4 s period during an interference period and across interference bandwidth.
 When the interference level is unknown, the field is set to +127 dBm.
 When the interference level is equal or greater than 126 dBm, the field is set to +126 dBm.
 If no collocated interference is present the field is set to -128 dBm.
 When the interference level is equal or lower than -127 dBm, the field is set to -127 dBm.
 The interference level is referenced to the antenna connector (see definition in Clause 3 (Definitions, acronyms and abbreviations)) used for reception, like RCPI."

 ::= { dot11WNMColocInterfReportEntry 5 }